How AI Decides Which Brands to Recommend

 How inconsistency creates invisibility

-AI doesn’t discover brands—it confirms patterns
+AI doesn’t discover brands.
+It confirms them.

 What this means for brands competing in AI search

 One of the defining characteristics of generative AI is confidence.
-Models are designed to produce fluent, decisive answers—even when information is incomplete.
+Models are designed to produce fluent, decisive answers, even when information is incomplete.
 AI does not recommend brands at random.
 It recommends brands it understands.

 | Traditional approach | AI recommendation reality |